Sydney Airport: Accidents and incidents

+Planespotting

+Planespotting at YSSY is a popular activity among aviation enthusiasts, with the airport’s location and high volume of traffic providing numerous opportunities to observe aircraft throughout the day.
+A wide variety of aircraft can be seen, such as domestic narrow-body airliners, regional aircraft, long-haul wide-body jets, cargo aircraft, private aircraft and occasional military or special-purpose aircraft.
+The aircraft operating at any given time vary according to airline schedules, runway configuration, weather conditions and other operational factors.

+Several public areas around the airport are commonly used for planespotting and aircraft photography.
+These include Shep’s Mound, the nearby beach, and the Rydges Sydney Airport Hotel.
+The aircraft visible from each location depend largely on the runway configuration in use, with different approaches and departure paths providing different viewing opportunities.
+The combination of frequent traffic, varied aircraft and changing runway operations makes YSSY a particularly active location for planespotters.

 Second airport

 The local, state and federal governments have investigated the viability of building a second major airport in Sydney since the 1940s.
 Significant passenger growth at Sydney Airport indicates the potential need for a second airport – for example, total passenger numbers increased from less than 10 million in 1985–86 to over 25 million in 2000–01 and over 40 million in 2015–16.
 This growth is expected to continue, with Sydney region passenger demand forecast to reach 87 million passengers by 2035.

 On 15 April 2014, the Federal Government announced that Badgerys Creek would be Sydney's second international airport, to be known as Western Sydney Airport.
 Press releases suggest that the airport will not be subject to curfews and will open in phases, initially with a single airport runway and terminal.
 It would be linked to Sydney Airport by local roads and motorways, and by extensions to the existing suburban rail network.
-In May 2017 the Federal Government announced it would build (pay for) the second Sydney Airport after the Sydney Airport Group declined the government's offer to build the second airport.
+In May 2017, the Federal Government announced it would build (pay for) the second Sydney Airport after the Sydney Airport Group declined the government's offer to build the second airport.

 The new airport started construction in 2018 and will be completed in late 2026.